KikoAlfaro101/FirebaseGPGS/README.md

 # GPGS Sign in with Firebase
 This demo covers the basic steps in order to integrate the Google Play Games Services offered by Google with Firebase on a Unity project.
 Whereas it is not posted the configuration of a Firebase Project on detail, there are mentioned the main steps to do so, in order to check it all.

+**All the script snippets showed below have been extracted of the official documentation of Google, which is the owner of all the rights associated to them.**

-All the steps covered are based on the [official documentation guide](https://firebase.google.com/docs/auth/unity/play-games#set_up_your_firebase_project).
+Moreover, the steps covered are based on the [official documentation guide](https://firebase.google.com/docs/auth/unity/play-games#set_up_your_firebase_project).
 Please, check it out while reading this.

 ## 1. Unity Project
 Configuration of the Player.